bia-pain-bache/BPB-Worker-Panel/docs/en/docs/configuration/vless-trojan.md

-# VLESS and Trojan settings
+# :material-cog-outline:{ .md .middle } VLESS and Trojan settings

 These settings apply only to **Fragment** and **Full Normal** subscriptions.